Thanks to Deez I gave web monetization a spin on this website today. Here I write up how I did it, how it went, and what I think about it.

 The proposed web monetization standard allows browsers to securely pay websites, and, in turn, allows for websites to react to being paid, for example by turning off ads or providing extra functionality to paying visitors.
 There is some good description of use cases on Coil’s website if you’re looking for a more general explainer.

-The following diagram from the web monetization docs illustrate the information flow.
-In short, the monetization meta-tag on the page is parsed by the browser, which initiates a session for a page visit and triggers the payment through the payment pointer.
+meta-tag on the page is parsed by the browser, which initiates a session for a page visit and triggers the payment through the payment pointer.

-Payment pointer πŸ“¬
+Payment pointer π¬

 To set up web monetization on a website like this, one first has to get a payment pointer that can receive payments.
 Getting this payment pointer was probably the hardest part for me.